top of page

 Alexander Hoischen_new bw_headshot.jpg

-Group leader, PI, Associate Professor
+Group leader, PI, Professor Genomic Technologies for Immune-Mediated and Infectious Diseases

 Alex studied biology in Bonn, Germany, where he also received his PhD in human genetics.
 Since 2007 Alex works at the Radboud University Medical Center, Nijmegen, The Netherlands; and since 2013 he leads this research group.